trebor/soul-bound/rfc.md

 # **6\.
 Data Formats & Schemas**

-This section specifies the machine‑readable schemas for all protocol messages and ledger records, plus some full‑payload examples.
+This section specifies the machine-readable schemas for all protocol messages and ledger records, plus some full-payload examples.

-## **6.1 Wire Formats (JSON‑Schema)**
+## **6.1 Wire Formats (JSON-Schema)**

-All off‑chain protocol messages exchanged peer‑to‑peer or via RPC MUST conform to the JSON‑Schema definitions in:
+All off-chain protocol messages exchanged peer-to-peer or via RPC MUST conform to the JSON-Schema definitions in:

 {
   "$schema": "http://json-schema.org/draft-07/schema#",